pulumi/docs/pulumi-hugo/themes/default/content/docs/support/faq.md

 ### How do I migrate stacks from an individual account to an organization account?

-The [Pulumi Service](https://app.pulumi.com/) allows you to transfer stacks from your individual account to any organization account you belong to as an administrator.
+The [Pulumi Cloud](https://app.pulumi.com/) allows you to transfer stacks from your individual account to any organization account you belong to as an administrator.

 To transfer a stack from your individual account to an organization, navigate to the Stacks page and select **Transfer stacks**.

 From there, select the transfer destination and tick any stacks you'd like to transfer.

-To learn more about this process, see [Transferring Stacks](/docs/intro/pulumi-service/projects-and-stacks#transferring-stacks).
+To learn more about this process, see [Transferring Stacks](/docs/intro/pulumi-cloud/projects-and-stacks#transferring-stacks).

-## Pulumi Service
+## Pulumi Cloud

 ### How does Pulumi store state?

 Pulumi needs to store the result of operations.
 On creation of a Pulumi resource, Pulumi makes a call to the cloud provider's API and then it stores the result of that API call.
 The place where Pulumi stores that result is called the "state" or "checkpoint".
-The state can be stored using the Pulumi Service or in files on Amazon S3, Azure Blob Storage, Google Cloud Storage Buckets, or as a file on your local machine that you manage yourself.
+The state can be stored using the Pulumi Cloud or in files on Amazon S3, Azure Blob Storage, Google Cloud Storage Buckets, or as a file on your local machine that you manage yourself.

-### How does Pulumi depend on the Pulumi Service?
+### How does Pulumi depend on the Pulumi Cloud?

-Pulumi uses the Pulumi Service to store information about the current state of your application, which is used during updates, previews, and destroys as the source of truth for the current state of your cloud resources.
+Pulumi uses the Pulumi Cloud to store information about the current state of your application, which is used during updates, previews, and destroys as the source of truth for the current state of your cloud resources.
 We refer to this state as the "checkpoint" for your application.
-In addition, the Pulumi Service ensures that for a given stack, only a single update is running at once (so, if you and someone else are collaborating on a stack together, it ensures that you both don't update the same stack at the same time.)
-Once your stack has been deployed, it has no dependency on the Pulumi Service.
+In addition, the Pulumi Cloud ensures that for a given stack, only a single update is running at once (so, if you and someone else are collaborating on a stack together, it ensures that you both don't update the same stack at the same time.)
+Once your stack has been deployed, it has no dependency on the Pulumi Cloud.
 To learn more about how the Pulumi engine uses pulumi.com, see [How Pulumi Works](/docs/intro/concepts/how-pulumi-works/).

 ### What happens if app.pulumi.com is down?